chintanparikh/chintanparikh.github.io/source/_posts/2013-06-05-getting-that-startup-internship.markdown

 ## One year before your summer internship
 You're still living at home, and you've got a lot of free time on your hands.
 You need to make sure this time is spent productively.
 Don't get me wrong - make sure to have an absolute blast before starting college, but when you're not out with friends, code.

 There's no easy way to go from being a mediocre developer to a good developer.
 You've really got to code as much as you can.
 This period of time is great because you've got a lot of time for unstructured learning.
-Find something you're interested in, and code.
-Web development is really hot right now, as it big data.
-If you get decent in either of these fields, you'll land yourself a great internship.
-Learning Rails is a great idea, as it's used by a tonne of startups.
-Build up your [github](http://github.com/chintanparikh) with some cool side projects.
+Find a problem you have, and codea solution.
+Web development is really hot right now, as it big data - if you get decent in either of these fields, you'll land yourself a great internship.
+Learning Rails is also a great idea, as it's used by a tonne of startups.
+Try to build up your [github](http://github.com/chintanparikh) with some cool side projects.

 My situation was slightly unique.
 I'd gone to an international school back in Perth, Australia and we didn't follow the same timetable as every other school in the country.
 As a result, everyone was still in school after I graduated, so I went out and approached a bunch of web development firms to see if I could get an internship.
 I got lucky, and got hired by [The Frontier Group](http://www.thefrontiergroup.com.au/) where they taught me Rails, Agile development, and how to make *amazing* coffee.